TigerClips1/ps4linux_disk_image_builder/README.md

 1. so first you run goldhen delete any arch.img or linux.img in the /user/home then delete the tar.xz or tar.gz file in the /user/system/boot

-2. then you run the linux payload then you if you on nazky initramfs run exec install-HDD.sh or
+2. then you run the linux payload then  if you on nazky initramfs run exec install-HDD.sh or

 3. if you using modded warfare initramfs run exec install-linux-hdd.sh

+4. type in your storage amount for example 100 then the initramfs will create your diskimagefile from the ps4

 4. then you unplug your ps4 and plug it back in and boot back to orbis os enable gold hen again

 5. then enable ftp then move the diskimage file your ps4 made in ftp from /user/home then copy that to your pc hdd then run my sudo python3 PS4Linux_DiskImage_maker_without_removeing_PS4HDD.py script then i use winrar to comepress it havey then i move it to the ps4 /data

-6. then i run the apollo save tool to extract it then i move the linux.img that in the linux filder on /data/linux/ i cut linux.img then i remove  the linux.img in the /user/home
+6. then i run the apollo save tool to extract it then i move the linux.img that in the linux fiolder on /data/linux/ i cut linux.img or Arch.img then i remove  the linux.img in the /user/home

 7. then move the diskimage i extract with apollo   that what i did